 Volkswagen is well known for its classic and new age Beetles, Jettas and Buses, but there is one VW car that seems to have been forgotten by many: the Volkswagen Karmann Ghia.

 If you were alive in the 60s and 70s, a light may have just gone off in your head.
 You’re probably thinking “I remember those!” or even “I used to have one!” and chances are you probably think pretty highly of them.

-If you’ve never seen, heard of or even knew about the Karmann Ghia, you may still find this exciting little coupe to have the artistic and fun design you have come to know and love from Volkswagon.
+If you’ve never seen, heard of, or even knew about the Karmann Ghia, you may still find this exciting little coupe to have the artistic and fun design you have come to know and love from Volkswagen.

 Designed in the 60s and 70s, the Karmann Ghia was produced heavily, with over 445,000 models made, and thousands more of variations for the Brazilian and South American markets.
 These numbers are astonishing if you consider that the Karmann Ghia was not built by machines.
 That’s right, the Karmann Ghia was almost entirely built by hand.

 This sporty looking 2-door coupe was offered as a hardtop or a convertible, and the design received input from many manufacturers, artists, and car designers.
 Overall, Volkwagen looked to Karmann, whom they already had an established relationship with because of their work with the convertible VW Beetle, and Carrozzeria Ghia, an Italian car designer, and coachbuilding company.
 These two key players are where the car received its uncommon name: the Karmann Ghia.

 Carrozzeria Ghia, having worked with Chrysler in the past years, had taken a design originally created for the D’Elegance, and downsized to create the overall appearance of the Karmann Ghia.
 The already designed D’Elegance had the unique and sporty look that VW was looking to achieve, and the already long rear-deck accommodated the Volkswagon’s midengine plans.